Being so massive, it should come as no surprise that finding the best Grand Canyon views isn’t the easiest task.

 Grand Canyon Rim Trail

-If you’re looking for a view that’s as grand as the canyon itself, look no further than the Grand Canyon Rim Trail.
+If you’re looking for a view that’s as grand as the canyon itself, look no further than the Grand Canyon Rim Trail, which is some of the best hiking at the Grand Canyon.
 This hiking trail can be done in stages and has several access points along its path.
 The best way to see these views is on foot or by bike-there are no cars allowed on this trail!

 North Kaibab trail